Last Updated on May 24, 2022

 You are unapologetically you.

-You also have a great deal of self-awareness (aka your most important asset), which means you recognize your strengths and weaknesses without anyone else pointing them out to you.
+You also have a great deal of self-awareness, which means you recognize your strengths and weaknesses without anyone else pointing them out to you.

 How to do it: If you find yourself stretching or hiding the truth from someone because of how they might judge you, remember that the only person you need to impress in life is yourself.
 Don’t try to hide the quirky things that make you who you are.